damianhakert/damianhakert.github.io/source/handbook/index.md

 traveling to 6 team members in different countries during 6 months, and this team member will receive the maximum grant of $2,000.

+### Deceased Employee Compensation<a name="deceased-employee"></a>

+In the unfortunate event that a GitLab employee passes away, GitLab will provide a $10,000 lump sum to anyone of your choosing.
+This can be a spouse, partner, family member, friend, or charity.

 ## Signing Legal Documents<a name="signing-legal-documents"></a>